Aviation Instructor's Handbook

 Student confidence tends to be destroyed if instructors bluff whenever in doubt about some point.

-Practical Test Standards: Flight Instructor
+Airmen Certification Standards: Flight Instructor (Airplane)

-I. Fundamentals of Instructing
+Area of Operation I. Fundamentals of Instructing

-Task A: Human Behavior and Effective Communication
+Task A: Effects of Human Behavior and Communication on the Learning Process

 Oral Exam Questions